-REACH Evaluation is the contractor responsible for administration, scoring, and dissemination of results, and has held this responsibility for eight survey administrations in 2003, 2004, 2006, 2008, 2010, 2012, 2014, and 2016.
+REACH Evaluation is the contractor responsible for administration, scoring, and dissemination of results, and has held this responsibility for eight survey administrations in 2003, 2004, 2006, 2008, 2010, 2012, 2014, 2016 and 2018.
 The KIP survey provides information about student self-reported use of substances (e.g., within the last 30 days, last year), student perceptions about substance use (e.g., level of risk, peer and parent disapproval), and perceived accessibility of substances in the community.
-The 2016 survey includes the addition of several new questions related to heroin use, bullying, dating violence, and suicidal ideation.
+The addition of several new questions related to heroin use, bullying, dating violence, and suicidal ideation were added in 2016.
 Once the survey data are gathered and analyzed, each participating school district receives a report outlining district-specific results, and depicting comparisons to the region, state and (when available) the rest of country.

 For expanded information on the KIP Survey initiative, including a technical overview, resources and related research, please visit https://www.kipsurvey.com/